SAIL-UA/okn.github.io/01-index.md

 Researchers familiar with knowledge graphs and RAG who aim to develop custom methodologies, evaluate the quality of the knowledge graph, and derive domain insights.
 - **Use Case:** Generate a custom knowledge graph and RAG system from raw data, conduct comprehensive evaluations of KG quality, derive domain insights, and identify research gaps in social determinants analysis.

+## About the Data Sources

+RuralKG utilizes datasets published by Federal organizations and agencies, primarily focusing on two types: surveys and reports.
+A key example is the National Survey on Drug Use and Health (NSDUH) by the Substance Abuse and Mental Health Services Administration (SAMHSA).
+Each annual NSDUH release includes:

+1. A formatted dataset containing variables and response data
+2. Documentation explaining:
+   - Variable definitions and answer categories
+   - Background information
+   - Methodology
+   - Data collection procedures

+The survey questions within these datasets are particularly valuable, as they contain rich concepts, terminology, and relationships that form the foundation of our ontology.
+This ontology then enables us to populate the knowledge graph with structured data from the datasets.

 ## Project Overview

 RuralKG is designed as a layered ecosystem, offering reusable datasets for every stage of the data processing pipeline: